maxcohn/quotekeeper/README.md

 ## Routes:
 * '/newquote' [POST] - Route to post new quotes to to be added to the database (or json???)

-* '/' [GET] - Home page that display quotes, also has option to add quotes
+* '/' [GET] - Home page that display quotes

+* '/submitquote' [GET] - Page that has form to submit quotes

 ## Quote Format